Skip to main content

 JR-document-editing-012

-The system SHALL support an optional citation on document editing operations to track the source of each edit for traceability.
-Omitting the citation SHALL remain backward-compatible.
+The system SHALL support an optional citation field on edit tools (smart_edit, smart_insert) to track the source of each edit for traceability.

 3 test scenarios